LowTechCoder/rpi4-retroarch-guide/README.md

 cd ~/watch_for_dirs_to_exist/
 nano paths.conf
 ```
-Delete the paths in this file, and add a path to match your path on your thumbdrive.
+Delete the paths in this file, and add a path to match your path on your drive.
 This will help the script detect if this USB drive is mounted and ready to go before it runs the backups.
 ```
 /media/pi/RA-DATA/
 ```